sherwyn11/GitHub-Language-Card/README.md

 # GitHub-Languages-Card

-Creates a card for the languages you have used in GitHub.
+Creates a card for the languages you have used in your GitHub repositories.
 Can be used for your websites.

 ## How to use